Chapter 1 : 1. Have a Heart

 "We'll eat Mum's toffee pudding 'till we're sick."

 They all saw.
 In public, the stern Mrs. Longbottom, Wren's great grandmother, loudly refusing to go back to the country home for hours until Wren's mum promised to get her a room at the Leaky Cauldron Inn.
-Days later, Augusta Longbottom demanded that they sell the place and then fell silent.
-They all thought she'd change her mind eventually, but that was weeks ago.
+They all thought she'd change her mind eventually and come back home.

 Albus put his arm around her so he wouldn't have to see the tears.
 "It's just a house," he said, not knowing what else to say.

 "Like this is just my camera," Wren cried.
 "And you're just my friend."
-She rubbed her face against his shirt and then pulled back.
-"Sorry."
+She rubbed her face against his shirt.

-"In a bit," she said.
-"I have one more thing to take care of."
+"I'll be a bit," she said.
+"I have one more thing to do."

 "Fly.
 Be free."

-She tugged again, harder this time, rattling the whole line of empty cages.
-She wasn't supposed to use her wand out here anyway, but she would have risked a citation to get the cage open.
+She tugged harder, rattling the whole line of empty cages.
 There wasn't time for stuck cages and injured rabbits anymore.
 The rabbit shoved itself further to the back, struggling with the stuck leg as Wren rattled the cages again.
-If Gran were here, she'd have the cage open in a heartbeat.

 Wren let out a cry of frustration and backed away from the cage.
-Gran would have told her to think practically and keep her head.
 The squirrel with the barely healed gash sniffed at her sandal.
 One of the swallows had flown off, leaving its companion still struggling to keep its balance in the branches above her.
-None of them had taken well to their early release, and Wren couldn't help but wonder if they'd survive the night.
+None of them had taken well to their early release, and Wren wondered if they'd survive the night.

-If Gran hadn't lost her mind after the funeral, she would have let their family come home.
-Instead, they were packing up everything they owned.
-They were moving somewhere that didn't have a garden for her dad to tend, and too small for her mum's large soaking tub.
+If Gran hadn't lost her mind after the funeral, they wouldn't be packing up everything they owned.
+They wouldn't be moving somewhere that didn't have a garden for her dad to tend, and too small for her mum's large soaking tub.
 Wren wasn't going to have these woods and a lake to escape to.
-She'd lived at the bungalow her whole life.
+She'd lived at the cottage her whole life.
 How could any other place be her home?
 Their new home wasn't even a real home…

 If Gran would just come back…

-Wren felt a wet prick as her eyes teared up.
+Wren swiped the wet pricks at the edge of her eyes.
 She knelt down and placed the baby rabbit onto the leaves, letting it sniff around and get used to the grit under its feet.
-The chipmunk had already scampered up to the lower branches of a nearby tree.
+The squirrel had already scampered up to the lower branches of a nearby tree.
 She sat down and watched the baby rabbit hop around in a small circle.

-"You have to go now, little bunny," Wren said as the little rabbit wedged itself between her knees.
-"There's a nice burrow out there just waiting for you."
+"There's a nice burrow out there just waiting for you," Wren said as the little rabbit wedged between her knees.
 She felt herself begin to cry all over again.
 She hated crying.
 It always gave her a headache for hours afterward.

-A moving shadow caught her eye in the deeper woods.
 Wren scanned the trees and forced herself not to think of foxes and snakes and hawks and things out in the deep woods that were much worse than a sprained foot.
-The little rabbit pressed deeper into her jeans.
-She scooped up the rabbit out of its burrow between her legs and held it tenderly in her arms.
+A moving shadow caught her eye in the deeper woods as the little rabbit pressed harder against her jeans.
+She scooped him up and pulled him close.
 "I'm sorry," she mumbled into its fur.
 "I'm so sorry."

 Rabbits didn't generally like to cuddle, but this one had.
-It was the reason Wren had become so fond of it over the last few weeks.
-All she had to do was support his thick hindquarters on her arm, and he'd bury his little nose right into the crook of her elbow.
+All she had to do was support his thick hindquarters on her arm, and he'd bury his little nose into the crook of her elbow.
 She kissed it gently on the head and put it back onto the ground.
-It hesitantly hopped off into the nearest bush and rustled the dry leaves.
+It hopped off into the nearest bush.

-In the distance, a large holding trunk floated out of a bottom story window and landed on the grass outside, waiting to be transported to the Inn where Gran Augusta waited for them.
+In the distance, the last trunk floated out of the window and landed in the grass, waiting to be sent away.
 Wren was going to miss this place so much.
 She had pictures of all of it, but there were things that she couldn't take pictures of, things that she wondered how long it would take to forget once she left this place for good.
 She knew all the places where the water puddled after a fierce rain and how the wind brushed against her cheeks when she sat on the branches of the tree over the lake.
-The bungalow was near empty now except for the memories of her childhood.
+The cottage was empty except for the memories of her childhood.

-Wren strained her eyes, tracking the baby bunny through the thick brush.
 She held her breath as the tiny creature slipped out of sight.
+Wren strained her ears, tracking the baby bunny by the way it rustled through the dry leaves.
 He'll be fine, she told herself.
 There were wards all around the property.
 He had fresh water down at the lake, and early summer was the best time of year for fresh clover.

-Then she saw it.
-It wasn't a trick of the morning light like she'd thought, or a reflection of the moon from the night before.
-It was real, growing larger and larger, covering the entire bush where her little rabbit had gone.
+Then she saw a ball of light growing steadily larger and larger, covering the entire bush where her little rabbit had gone.
 Wren let out a short cry as the ball flashed very bright, and then just as quickly as it came, disappeared, taking the tiny bunny with it.